ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

        * **Aggregation**
          The aggregation period defined by the rollup policy.
-         In this example, every 30 minutes of data from the `ByMinute` rollup time series are aggregated into a single entry of the `30Mins` rollup time series.
+         In this example, every 30 minutes of data from the `ByMinute` rollup time series will be aggregated into a single entry of the `30Mins` rollup time series.
          {NOTE: }
          An entry is added to the rollup time series only when the defined